ahmadSaeedGoda/simple-blog/README.md

 ### License

-This is free software distributed under the terms of the MIT license
+This is free software distributed under the terms of the WTFPL license along with MIT license as dual-licensed, You can choose whatever works for you.
+Please review the [LICENSE.md] [LMDL1] file included for this purpose.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)